danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 Eleanor, the perpetually distracted CEO, was sketching out another reminder on her "Memory Palace."
 "What?
 Oh yes.
 Mr. Whiskers supports us with a higher budget...
 I think?"

 "Not quite yet.
 Remember, we're using AI!"
 Miranda corrected, gesturing dramatically at Otter.ai and Sembly perched on her desk like two eager contenders about to engage in a battle.

-**Otter.ai** — A transcription service that converts spoken audio into searchable text.
-Users record meetings or upload audio files to get timestamped transcripts they can search, highlight, and share.

-**Sembly** — An AI meeting assistant that records, transcribes, and summarizes calls with automatic action item tracking.
-Users connect it to video conferencing tools to capture decisions, assignments, and key moments without manual note-taking.

 ## The Tool Essence